conan-io/conan-io.github.io/_posts/2020-06-04-Conan-Docker-Images.markdown

 - A non-root user (conan) is added and used by default.
 That's a security recommendation from Docker community.
 - *pyenv-installer* is used to install *pyenv*, thus, the Python version is flexible

 These images are totally new, so they will receive a new distinct name to avoid any possible conflict with the previous images.
 Possibly the name will take only one suffix, for example: *conan-gcc10-cci*.
-Thus, this will not break the older images.
+Thus, this will not break the older images and will help with the transition to the new ones.

 The new version uses the multi-stage builds feature for caching the *base* image and reusing it for any new Conan release.
 That strategy can save time when building Docker images.
 The normal time to build a Docker image varies around 15 minutes.
 However, using the multi-stage and preserving the base layer for future builds, this time should **drop to 1 minute only** for updating the Conan version whenever there is a new release.